WordPress/wpcs-docs/wordpress-coding-standards/css.md

 ```

 <h2>Best Practices</h2>
 Stylesheets tend to grow in length &amp; complexity, and as they grow the chance of redundancy increases.
-By following some simple best practices we can help our CSS maintain focus and flexibility as it evolves:
+By following some best practices we can help our CSS maintain focus and flexibility as it evolves:
 <ul>
  	<li>If you are attempting to fix an issue, attempt to remove code before adding more.</li>
  	<li>Magic Numbers are unlucky.
 These are numbers that are used as quick fixes on a one-off basis.
 Example: <code>.box { margin-top: 37px }</code>.</li>